deweyapp/dewey-website/README.md

 ![screenshot](webstore/screenshot-1.jpg)

 Dewey organizes your bookmarks into a grid that continues to load as you scroll down.
-The layout is also fully responsive, so it still works well even if you need to use a narrow browser window.
+The layout is also fully responsive, so it still works well even if you need to use a narrowed browser window.

 ![screenshot](webstore/screenshot-2.jpg)